 The Jenda contractor praised the police for providing enough protection.
 He stated that because the residences are for police personnel, the police themselves provide the utmost protection, and everything is running smoothly.
 The project is scheduled to be finished in 12 months.

 Government to construct 10 000 Malawi housing for Security Agencies

 The government of Malawi has announced plans to construct 10 000 security agencies’ houses in five years.
 Minister of Finance, Economic Planning and Development Joseph Mwanamvekha revealed the plans and said that construction will commence in 2019/20 fiscal year.

-Moreover, the Ministry of Lands, Housing and Urban Development has completed making assessments on the sites that the security agencies earmarked for the construction of the houses, as well as the facilities that the housing units are expected have.
+Moreover, the Ministry of Lands, Housing, and Urban Development has completed making assessments on the sites that the security agencies earmarked for the construction of the houses, as well as the facilities that the housing units are expected to have.

 Deplorable conditions of agencies’ houses

 Security officers have been facing serious housing problems for a long time.
 The officers are living in deplorable conditions in small units which are not suitable for them and their big families.
 The security institutions’ houses, which were built decades ago, have gone for years without maintenance and they keep on deteriorating, especially with hail storms and other harsh weather conditions the country is experiencing year in, year out.